Plycedes/rust-internship-assignment/README.md

 cargo run
 ```

-An inbuilt instrunction set will appear in order to guide further with the project.
+An inbuilt instruction set will appear in order to guide further with the project.